Hallmark Health System/MCPHS

 Pharmacists play an integral role in providing quality health care services to patients and practitioners.
 The development of strong communication skills, leadership qualities and experience in diverse health care settings will produce a well-trained and determined pharmacist.
 The HHS/MCPHS pharmacy practice residency is constructed to provide the resident with the ability to expand their practice in various areas of pharmaceutical care, academia, and other areas of pharmacy practice in order to develop the skills necessary for a career in clinical pharmacy.

-Core Learning Experiences
+Residency Learning Experiences PGY1:

 Internal Medicine at each campus